Zodiac and Swastika

-Zodiac and Swastika: How Astrology Guided Hitler's Germany (Tierkreis und Hakenkreuz: Als Astrologe an Himmlers Hof) is a 1968 book by Wilhelm Theodor H. Wulff (27 March 1892 - 9 June 1979).
-It was released in 1973 in the United States by Coward, McCann & Geoghegan and in the United Kingdom by Arthur Barker Limited of London.
+Zodiac and Swastika: How Astrology Guided Hitler's Germany (Tierkreis und Hakenkreuz: Als Astrologe an Himmlers Hof) is a 1968 book by Wilhelm Wulff.
+It was first published by Bertelsmann Sachbuchverlag in German in 1968, and was translated into English in 1973, published in the United States by Coward, McCann & Geoghegan and in the United Kingdom by Arthur Barker Limited of London.
 The English edition has a foreword by the historian Walter Laqueur.
+The book covers Wulff's claims of occultist influence on the Nazi regime.

+Background and publication history

+The author Wilhelm Theodor H. Wulff (27 March 1892 - 9 June 1979) was a German-Austrian astrologer..
+The book was first published by Bertelsmann Sachbuchverlag in German in 1968, under the title Tierkreis und Hakenkreuz: Als Astrologe an Himmlers Hof.

+It was translated into English and released in 1973 in the United States by Coward, McCann & Geoghegan and in the United Kingdom by Arthur Barker Limited of London, under the title Zodiac and Swastika: How Astrology Guided Hitler's Germany.
+The English edition has a foreword by the historian Walter Laqueur.
+This edition is 192 pages long.

+Contents

+The book covers Wulff's claims of occultist influence on the Nazi regime, and his own involvement.
 The historian Nicholas Goodrick-Clarke takes the book as evidence that Wulff was consulted by Heinrich Himmler in the last weeks of the war.
-However, Goodrick-Clarke does not deal with Wulff's claim that as early as 1943 he got the assignment to locate Benito Mussolini, who had disappeared after being ousted from power.

 Wulff claims that Arthur Nebe and Walter Schellenberg had assigned him various astrological tasks.
 He also mentions that they had used pendulum dowsers like Ludwig Straniak for similar purposes.

+He concludes the book by arguing that "National Socialism was smashed and disappeared from the scene.
+Astrology [...] remained".